jackreed0504/dms1_blog/posts/scavenger-hunt.md

 ![book](/static/w01s1/scavenger_8.jpg)

-Likewise, the other group wasn't quite sure what book "A book containing Digital Media wisdom, found amongst many." referred to, so had just selected a relevant book in the library.
+Likewise, the other group wasn't quite sure what book "A book containing Digital Media wisdom, found amongst many." referred to, so they had just selected a relevant book in the library.
 We did the same, selecting a book on Graphic Design to include in the photograph.
 Unfortunately, we had never got to find out what the "golden globe atop a tower of eights." was, as it was time to journey back to our classroom.

 **THE END**